I’m not sure if I still have the photo but I can still remember that photo.

 Below is one of the paintings that I later did at home from these hasty sketches.

-“Walking down a mountain trail at evening time” The next day, I was going to stay at home when my wife said, like the voice of fate, why don’t you go out.
+The next day, I was going to stay at home when my wife said, like the voice of fate, why don’t you go out.
 It was already ten but I thought okay and returned to this mountain even though I had work at five.

 I started climbing the mountain at about eleven thirty.
 I don’t really know what was going on in my mind, do we ever, there was just a passion to see those two jagged rocky peaks up close.